-Some of these features include quieter engines (very powerful Rolls Royce Trent 7000 engines), a brand new wing (reducing fuel burn by 14%), a bigger range of +400 nautical miles, reduced greenhouse gas emissions, more seats onboard without reducing passenger comfort and better pressurization.
+Some of these features include quieter engines (very powerful Rolls Royce Trent 7000 engines), a brand new wing (reducing fuel burn by 14%), a bigger range of +400 nautical miles, reduced greenhouse gas emissions, more seats onboard without reducing passenger comfort.

-Plus, passengers can enjoy bigger overhead bins, bigger windows, mood lighting, quieter inflight noise and a new entertainment system (one that saves 400kg of weight!).
+Plus, passengers can enjoy an improved cabin experience with bigger overhead bins, mood lighting, quieter inflight noise and a new entertainment system (one that saves 400kg of weight!).

 There are actually two types of A330neo aircraft: